Staff Members

 As the Case Manager/Vision Rehabilitation Therapist, Shelley takes referrals, answers questions and does new client intakes.
 She also participates in health fairs as a representative of GDABVI and gives educational presentations on the importance of taking care of ones eyes.
 Shelley has a Bachelor of Science in Interdisciplinary Health Services and a Master of Arts in Vision Rehabilitation Therapy, both from Western Michigan University.
 She interned at GDABVI and then moved to Pittsburgh to work at Blind and Vision Rehabilitation Services of Pittsburgh where she taught a wide range of classes, including Braille, computer typing, household arts and techniques of daily living.
 After spending a year in Pittsburgh she accepted a job in Detroit at the GDABVI and is glad to be back!
 Her favorite thing about the work she does is that every case is so unique and she learns something new from every person she works with.
 Shelley says the job never gets old because every client has varying degrees of vision, different needs and different goals.
 She enjoys the great feeling watching clients grow and gain back their independence.
 Although she enjoys teaching everything, Braille is her favorite subject to teach.Sylvia Orduño, Administrative Assistant

 Sylvia is an Administrative Assistant who works with the Managing Director and staff on Agency projects, including database management, website and social media communication and grant writing.
 At the end of 2012, she helped redesign and launch the new GDABVI website with improved accessibility features and content.
 Sylvia hopes the site can better connect the Agency’s services with the needs of Southeast Michigan residents.
 Through her community organizing experience, she is helping the Agency build a resource guide tailored to the needs of persons who are blind or visually impaired.
-Sylvia has a M.A. from the University of Michigan and a B.A. from California State University, Los Angeles.Eric Porter, Vision Rehabilitation Therapist
+Sylvia has a M.A. in sociology from the University of Michigan.Eric Porter, Vision Rehabilitation Therapist

 Eric is a Vision Rehabilitation Therapist who has always enjoyed helping people.
 Each day he works with GDABVI clients with visual impairments to help maintain or enhance their independence through using non-visual skills.
 He loves to teach Braille because it helps his clients to read and write, some for the first time.
 Eric received a fellowship to earn his master’s degree as a Rehabilitation Teacher and has a bachelor’s degree in Public Administration, both from Northern Illinois University.